About Bella

 What do you like writing most?

 I’m fond of writing a sex scene or a comedic moment—and sometimes combining the two.
-Oooh, I also love foreshadowing.
+I also love foreshadowing.
 And dropping clues and red herrings into the story so only later readers are like, “You tricked me!”

 Are you a pantster or a plotter?